|Physics Home||REU Program

 Nuclear Physics, Radiobiology, and Nuclear Engineering Summer Program at Idaho State University

-The program begins on May 20th to July 26th, 2013. *Earlier or later starting dates are negotiable.
+The program runs May 19th to July 25th, 2014. *Earlier or later starting dates are negotiable.

 The tentative schedule for the program can be found here.